 As is the case with all ML projects, the process is powered by data.
 In this case, that data is naturally formed written text (like a product review) that needs to be transcribed and annotated.
 As a result, the ML algorithm can make associations between real and expressed meanings to interact more naturally.

 Tagged items include keywords, phrases, and sentences; sentiments; intention; proper names.

 Types of Text Data Annotation

-Sentiment analysis (or opinion mining) is a technique used to determine whether the text data has a positive, negative, or neutral connotation.
+Sentiment analysis (or opinion mining) determines whether the text data has a positive, negative, or neutral connotation.

 This data comes from social media monitoring, brand monitoring, customer support analysis, customer feedback analysis, and direct market research.

-An example of sentiment annotation could be tweets directed at brands.
-Your company can compile all your mentions and a team of annotators goes in and tags them based on the opinion or attitude being expressed.
+Tweets directed at brands is an example of sentiment annotation.
+Your company compiles all your mentions and a team of annotators tags them based on the opinions or attitudes expressed.

-This gives you a sense of what people are saying about your products and services and trains the algorithm to detect these sentiments automatically.
+This gives you a sense of what people are saying about your products and services.
+It also trains the algorithm to detect these sentiments automatically.

 Here, annotators evaluate the need or desire behind a text, classifying it into several categories – request, command, or confirmation.